On Going Back to London

-That’s the thing though even though it was going back to a place I’d been before it was a different trip.
+Even though I was going back to a place I’d been before, this was a different trip to London.
 A lot had happened in the nine years from when I first went to London (my first solo trip ever) to this most recent visit to London.
 There has been a lot of changes even from when I was in London last August and this trip.
 In August I was just getting ready to move from Canada to Ireland.
 Now I’ve been living in Dublin for seven months.

 London has changed too.
 One evening I went to see a musical called The Wild Party at The Other Palace (that’s the name of the theatre).
 I got off at Victoria station and started walking around and couldn’t believe how different everything was.
-The first time I was in London for I stayed at a B&B not far from Victoria Station, so I got to know the area well.
+The first time I was in London I stayed at a B&B not far from Victoria Station, so I got to know the area well.
 Now when I looked up I saw office buildings, and glass skyscrapers, and the NYC burger chain Steak & Shake.
-These weren’t there before.
+These weren’t there on my first visit.
 I wasn’t experiencing the London that I had experienced on my first trip.
 Cities change.
 People change.
 It’s one of the reasons why I don’t believe you should feel guilty for going back somewhere you love because every trip will be different.
-And in a city like London, you could come back several times and never see it all.
+In a city like London, you could come back several times and never see it all.

 In that familiarity with returning to a new place, even with new perspectives and things to see is a possibility to get stuck.
-I’ve noticed I am a creature of habit since I’ve moved to Dublin.
+I’ve noticed I am a creature of habit.
 And with travel, as when I’m at home, I also get into a kind of routine.
 Get to your apartment/hostel/hotel, take a walk, find a park, take pictures of ducks, eat some food at a random restaurant.
 Even with this visit I wandered into the National Portrait Gallery and thought this looks familiar before realizing I had been there before (on both previous visits).